 Rotation Blocks Assignments

-Resident MUST provide the Program Director and the Program Administrator with a list of specific tasks that you will perform within the framework of the Goals and Objectives outlined below with the names of the supervisors before the start of the rotation.
-These tasks will be assessed by the supervisors as part of the overall ITER evaluation.
+- Using the research form (located in resident's folder), the resident MUST provide the Resident Research Director with a list of specific tasks that they will perform within the framework of the Goals and Objectives outlined below with the names of their supervisors before the start of the rotation.
+These objectives will be reviewed at the end of the block.

 - The resident will select a suitable supervisor and discuss projects with them.

 - In the event a resident cannot find a research project and/or supervisor, the Resident Research Director or Program Directory Faculty will provide guidance of a research area which may be suitable for the resident research interests.